 This Official Statement consists of the front section and the Appendices hereto.
 The front section of this Official Statement sets forth information concerning the Bonds, including payment provisions of the Bonds, the use of proceeds of the Bonds, the nature of the Bonds and the rights of holders of the Bonds, and certain other information relating to the Bonds.
 APPENDIX A sets forth information about the County, including information about the County's financial condition and certain economic factors affecting the County.
-The County's audited financial statements for the fiscal year ended December 31, 2019 are included by specific reference in APPENDIX B. APPENDIX C sets forth the form of opinion to be rendered by Bond Counsel in connection with the issuance of the Bonds.
-APPENDIX D sets forth information about outstanding indebtedness of the County and the Nassau County Interim Finance Authority ("NIFA").
-APPENDIX E sets forth information about the estimated outstanding bonded indebtedness of political subdivisions within the County.
-APPENDIX F sets forth information about the County's workforce.
+The County's audited financial statements for the fiscal year ended December 31, 2020 are included by specific reference in APPENDIX B. APPENDIX C sets forth the form of opinion to be rendered by Bond Counsel in connection with the issuance of the Bonds.
+APPENDIX D sets forth information about outstanding indebtedness of the County, the Nassau County Interim Finance Authority ("NIFA") and the Nassau Health Care Corporation ("NHCC").
+APPENDIX E sets forth information about the County's workforce.
+APPENDIX G sets forth certain economic and demographic information about the County's workforce.
 APPENDIX G sets forth certain economic and demographic information about the County.
-APPENDIX H sets forth actual and preliminary pro forma projected cash flows of the County for certain periods.
 The Notice of Sale for the Bonds is set forth in APPENDIX H.